mamedev/mame/docs/source/commandline/commandline-all.rst

 **-snapsize** *<width>x<height>*

 	Hard-codes the size for snapshots and movie recording.
-By default, MAME will create snapshots at the game's current resolution in raw pixels, and will create movies at the game's starting resolution in raw pixels.
+By default, MAME will create snapshots at the system's current resolution in raw pixels, and will create movies at the system's starting resolution in raw pixels.
 If you specify this option, then MAME will create both snapshots and movies at the size specified, and will bilinear filter the result.
-Note that this size does not automatically rotate if the game is vertically oriented.
+Note that this size does not automatically rotate if the system is vertically oriented.
 The default is '*auto*'.

 .. _mame-commandline-snapview: